 How to make a request

 A response will be given within 20 working days.
-Please do not contact the Council again during this period, unless you have further information to add to your request.
+Please do not contact the Town Council again during this period, unless you have further information to add to your request.

-The Council will usually provide the information requested free of charge.
+The Town Council will usually provide the information requested free of charge.
 However, where a charge is made you will be notified of the amount payable in writing prior to us providing the information.

-Under the Freedom of Information Act there is an upper limit above which the Council does not have to provide information.
+Under the Freedom of Information Act there is an upper limit above which the Town Council does not have to provide information.
 This limit for local authorities is £450.
 The general guideline for working out whether or not a request may exceed this total is whether the amount of work involved in retrieving the information is likely to exceed 18 hours (2.5 working days).

-The Council aims to advise the requester of the information that the request will cost more than £450 as early on in the process as possible so that they have the option to adjust their request to bring it under the £450 limit.
+The Town Council aims to advise the requester of the information that the request will cost more than £450 as early on in the process as possible so that they have the option to adjust their request to bring it under the £450 limit.
 As soon as the charge is determined a letter will be sent requesting that payment is made before the information can be sent.
 Information can also be provided on a cost recovery basis if the requester wishes.
 Where there is an existing charge for information these charges will still apply.